Cancer Research Grant Application

 The Gateway’s Research Funding Program

-The Gateway’s research vision is to shape a world in which a cancer diagnosis is no longer feared.
+The Gateway’s vision is to shape a world in which a cancer diagnosis is no longer feared.

-The Gateway’s research mission is to fund cancer research in new drug investigations; novel combination therapies; and, complementary and alternative therapies that will help cancer patients feel better, live longer or be cured TODAY, improves treatment outcomes and restores the patient's quality of life.
+The Gateway’s mission is to fund cancer research in new drug investigations; novel combination therapies; and, complementary and alternative therapies that will help cancer patients feel better, live longer or be cured TODAY, improves treatment outcomes and restores the patient's quality of life.

 Gateway has been and always will be focused patient-centered and patient-relevant research!
 It is important to recognize that we fund research that benefits patients and not science only.
 The primary consideration in granting support is to improve treatment options and quality of life for cancer patients today.
 Gateway supports truly innovative, unique, patient-centered/relevant research that has the potential to positively impact the lives of cancer patients at the earliest opportunity.